sandlerben/wikiracer/README.md

 ## Synopsis

-Go application to race from one Wikipedia page to another as fast as possible.
+Go application which finds a path from one Wikipedia page to another by following links.

 ## Basic Usage

-Start a wikiracer server on port 8000 (port can be customized with `WIKIRACER_PORT`)
+Start a wikiracer server on port `8000` (the port can be customized with `WIKIRACER_PORT`)

 ```
 $ wikiracer
 ```

-In order to initiate a race from a start page to an end page, make a `GET` request to the server's `/race` endpoint with the following arguments.
+In order to initiate a race, make a `GET` request to the server's `/race` endpoint with the following arguments.

-- starttitle **(required)**: The title of the wikipedia page to start from.
+- starttitle **(required)**: The wikipedia page to start from.
-- endtitle **(required)**: The title of the wikipedia page to find a path to.
+- endtitle **(required)**: The wikipedia page to find a path to.
-- nocache: By default, the server caches paths found from start to end.
-To force disable caching, set `nocache=1`.
+- nocache: By default, the server caches all paths found from start to end.
+To ignore the cache for this race, set `nocache=1`.

-The endpoint returns a path from the start page to the end page as well as how long it took to find the path.
+The endpoint returns a path from the start page to the end page and how long it took to find the path.

 ### Customizing behavior

 The following environment variables can be set to customize the behavior of wikiracer.

-`WIKIRACER_PORT`: The port on which to run a HTTP server (default :8000).
+- `WIKIRACER_PORT`: The port on which to run a HTTP server (default :8000).
-`NUM_CHECK_LINKS_ROUTINES`: The number of concurrent checkLinks workers to run (default 2).
+- `NUM_CHECK_LINKS_ROUTINES`: The number of concurrent checkLinks workers to run (default 2).
-`NUM_GET_LINKS_ROUTINES`: The number of concurrent getLinks workers to run (default 2).
+- `NUM_GET_LINKS_ROUTINES`: The number of concurrent getLinks workers to run (default 2).
-`EXPLORE_ALL_LINKS`: Sometimes, the MediaWiki API doesn't return all links in once response.
+- `EXPLORE_ALL_LINKS`: Sometimes, the MediaWiki API doesn't return all links in once response.
 As a result, wikiracer continues to query the MediaWiki API until all the links are returned.
 If `EXPLORE_ALL_LINKS` is set to `"false"`, then wikiracer will not continue to query.

 ## Installation